 Introduction to On-Page SEO

 On-Page SEO is basically signals sent by webmasters to search engines.
-These signals ensure not just quality of search results but also make sure they are relevant to the search terms used.
+These signals ensure not just the quality of search results but also make sure they are relevant to the search terms used.

 Hence, these signals along with various algorithms help search engines in ranking websites.
 On-page SEO is correlated more with relevancy than quality.
-This is because, as a website owner, we can make sure the webpage is relevant by using the right content and keywords but its quality can be assured stronger only through backlinks and other Off-page optimization methods.
+This is because, as website owners, we can make sure the webpage is relevant by using the right content and keywords but its quality can be assured stronger only through backlinks and other Off-page optimization methods.

 Some On-page SEO factors include

 - Page load speed – How long your website takes to open once clicked.
 The higher the load speed, the better the SEO ranking.